survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 **Cons:**

-* Easy to accidentally make you package bigger that it could.
+* You can accidentally make your package bigger than it could.

 ## Conclusion